replicatedhq/replicated-docs/docs/enterprise/gitops-workflow.md

           </tr>
       </table>

-    1. Select the action to take when there is an update.
+    1. Select the action for the admin console to take when there is an update available.
 By default, the admin console create automatic commits to the branch.

     1. For **What content will it contain?**, select what type of asset to deliver to the Git repository.
-Using the **Rendered YAML** option results in a single, multi-document YAML file being committed to the repository.
+Using the **Rendered YAML** option results in a single, rendered YAML file being committed to the repository.

       ![GitOps Action](/images/gitops-action.png)